Pulis leaves uncertain future to West Brom board

 "I'll keep ploughing along if they want me to."

-Speaking after the match, West Brom goalkeeper Ben Foster theorised that the team had strayed too far from the fundamentals of Pulis' game-plan.
+Speaking after the match, West Brom goalkeeper Ben Foster said the team had strayed too far from the fundamentals of Pulis' game-plan.

 "We could do with something going our way but that's the harsh reality of the Premier League.
 There are 15 teams gunning to not get relegated," Foster said.